Agoric/documentation/main/ertp/guide/amounts.md

 - An `amount` is either *fungible* or *non-fungible*, as determined by which its `issuer`, and thus its `brand`, was created to be.

-A `brand` has two associated methods.
+A `brand` has three associated methods.
 The following is a brief description and example of each `brand` method.
 For more detail, click the method's name to go to its entry in the [ERTP
 API Reference](../api/).